-To form the study cohort for each procedure in Figure 4.3, Medicare claims from 1/1/2012 through 12/31/2015 were searched for the procedure codes specified in Tables 10.7, and the date of the first claim with a specified code was considered as the index date.
-To be retained in the analysis cohort, the patient must have been aged 66 and older on the index date, reside in the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories, be enrolled in Medicare Parts A and B, and not enrolled in a Medicare Advantage plan.
+To form the study cohort for each procedure in Figure

+4.3, Medicare claims from 1/1/2013 through 12/31/2016 were searched for the procedure codes specified in Tables 10.7, and the date of the first claim with a specified code was considered the index date.
+To be retained in the analysis cohort, on the index date, the patient must have been aged 66 or older, residing in the 50 states, the District of Columbia, Puerto Rico, or the U.S. territories, and enrolled in Medicare Parts A and B, but not enrolled in a Medicare Advantage plan.
 Patients with ESRD on or before the index date were excluded.
-Claims for the patient in the 365 days prior to the index date were then searched for a prior occurrence of the given condition/procedure, and these patients were excluded from the analysis.
+The patient's claims from the 365 days preceding the index date were then searched for a prior occurrence of the given condition/procedure.
+Patients were excluded from the analysis.
 CKD status and stage were also determined from the patient's claims in the 365 days prior to the index date.
-Patients were then followed from the index date until the earliest of date of death, two years after the index date, ESRD diagnosis, or December 31, 2015.
+Patients were then followed from the index date until the earliest of date of death, two years after the index date, ESRD diagnosis, or December 31, 2016.
 The Kaplan-Meier method was used to estimate survival.
 Table 4.3 shows the numeric values for two-year survival for each procedure by CKD status and stage.